lbryio/lbry.com/content/news/225-swarm-intro.md

 * 3D Printing
 * Gaming

-If you’re interested in one of the above areas, you should come [join our chat right now and let us know](https://invite.swarm.org)!
-Or if you’re not ready for that level of commitment, you can [email us].
+If you’re interested in one of the above areas, you should come [join our chat right now and let us know](https://lbry.social)!
+Or if you’re not ready for that level of commitment, you can [email us](mailto:hello@lbry.com).

 ### What existing Hives can I join?